Manolis Papasterianos: Veria

 On 20 August 2016, Papasterianos signed a two years' contract with Veria for an undisclosed fee.

 Second spell in Xanthi

-On 5 January 2017, Xanthi FC officially announced on Thursday the signing of experienced defensive midfielder Manolis Papasterianos, who was recently released from Veria.
+On 5 January 2017, Xanthi officially announced on Thursday the signing of experienced defensive midfielder Manolis Papasterianos, who was recently released from Veria.

 OFI

 On 25 August 2017, Papasterianos signed a year contract with Football League club OFI for an undisclosed fee.

 International career

 Papasterianos has been capped twice at U-21 level for Greece.
 He made his debut in a friendly match against Ethnikos Asteras, coming in as a substitute in the 39th minute for Sotiris Balafas.
 His second match was played in Neapoli Stadium against Albania U-21.
-Papasterianos was replaced at half-time with the score being 2-0 for Greece U-21.
+Papasterianos was replaced at half-time with the score being 2–0 for Greece.
 The final score of the match was 3–1.
-During a match against Skoda Xanthi Papasterianos was watched by Zisis Vryzas, Greece's assistant manager.
+During a match against Skoda Xanthi Papasterianos was watched by Zisis Vryzas, the Greek senior team's assistant manager.